Idriz Seferi: Early life

+Early Activities

 Great Eastern Crisis

 During the Great Eastern Crisis, Idriz Seferi lead a Cheta of Albanian Kachak warriors, fighting against the Ottoman authorities and the Serbo-Bulgarian gangs.
 In May 1875, in a battle that took place near Presheva between his Cheta and an Ottoman expedition, he was wounded in the head twice by 2 Ottoman Bullets.
 While Operating in South Serbia, Idriz Seferi was captured by Ottomans and imprisoned in Niš.
-A Ottoman court, assessing him as a dangerous person, sentenced him to 101 years in prison.
+An Ottoman court, assessing him as a dangerous person, sentenced him to 101 years in prison.
 The situation created by the Russo-Ottoman war of 1877-1878 influenced his release from Niš prison in November 1877.
 As a result of this war, the Principality of Serbia, which joined the Russian army against the Ottoman Empire, had made progress towards the south, conquering the Sanjak of Niš, Pirot, Vranje, Leskovac and had reached Gjilan.
 Idriz Seferi with a Cheta of Albanian Kachak warriors, was fighting against the Serbian forces up to Vranje and Leskovac.

 Plav War

-During the Plav War, Idriz Seferi commanded a group 100 Albanian Warriors, which participated in the Battle of Nokšić, where the Montenegrin army suffered a heavy defeat.
+During the Plav War, Idriz Seferi commanded a group 100 Albanian warriors, which participated in the Battle of Nokšić, where the Montenegrin army suffered a heavy defeat.